irika-katiyar/REU-2023-Tumor-Detection/README.md

 files - research paper, graph, references<br>

 Training information:
-1. Data can be augmented for training using aug.py
+1. Data can be augmented for training using augmentation.ipynb
-2. Splitting data into train, test, and valid can be done using ttv_split.py
+2. Splitting data into train, test, and valid can be done using ttv_split.ipynb
-3. Train the network using train.py, note: if starting with a pretrained model, indicate its path on line ___ and uncomment
+3. Train the network using train.py, note: if starting with a pretrained model,<br>
+   indicate its path under the "INITIALIZING FILES ETC" section and uncomment

 More:
-1. Various graphs can be made using the data, all code can be found in src with filenames starting with "graph_"
+1. Various graphs can be made using the data, all code can be found in src/graphs